seasons/monsoon/README.md

 For details on the arguments and options for each command, use `--help`. e.g `monsoon sync:prisma:prisma --help`

 Note that you may need to run `yarn tsc` to generate the files used by the monsoon cli.

-> **Note**: We recommend that you're using `yarn dev` during development as it will give you access to the GraphQL API or your server (defined by the [application schema](./src/schema.graphql)) as well as to the Prisma API directly (defined by the [Prisma database schema](./generated/prisma.graphql)).
-If you're starting the server with `yarn start`, you'll only be able to access the API of the application schema.

-### Testing

 #### Generating a random user account